VidunderGunder/ml-ady-report/README.md

 ## Conclusion and Recommendations

 So far, early testing and development has been a success.
-An end-to-end pipeline proving the assumptions generalized abstracted simulation is almost complete.  with some real world tests left to be done.
+An end-to-end pipeline proving the assumptions generalized abstracted simulation is almost complete,  with some real world tests left to be done.

 ### Next steps

 Immediately, the proof of concept should be finalized and documented.
-If it the trajectory continues and the second phase is deemed a success, the team can move on to following phases.
+If it is deemed a success, the team should move on to the following phases.

 ![Gant Next-steps](images/gantt-next-steps.png)